anavilohia/Innov8/README.md

   * HTTP 404 Status Code with "Schedules Not Found" if there are no schedules.
   * HTTP 500 Status Code with "An Error has occurred" if an unexpected error occurs.

-### PATCH /updateSchedule

-* Expected Input Parameters:
-  * maxDistance (double)
-  * clientId (String)
-* Expected Output: A JSON array containing the updated schedule details
-* Description: Updates and returns the schedule for current tasks and resources.
-* Upon Success: HTTP 200 Status Code with the updated schedule in the response body.
-* Upon Failure:
-  * HTTP 404 Status Code with "Tasks Not Found" if there are no tasks.
-  * HTTP 404 Status Code with "Master Schedule Not Found" if there is no master schedule.
-  * HTTP 500 Status Code with "An Error has occurred" if an unexpected error occurs.

 ### PATCH /addTask

 * Expected Input Parameters: